Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/Core/File-Folder-Watcher/Changed.md

----
-title: Changed
+# Changed
-description: File/Folder Watcher Triggers Reference
+File/Folder Watcher changed trigger.
-published: true
-date: 2023-03-16T11:04:00.410Z
-tags:
-editor: markdown
-dateCreated: 2023-03-14T21:51:02.377Z
----

-## Overview
+## Details
+This event triggers when a selected file/folder changes.

+- `Using a file`: this triggers when the content of the file changes.
-This triggers when a file gets created in the folder you're watching.
+- `Using a folder`: this triggers when a file from this folder changes.

-For a detailed guide on how the File/Folder Watcher works in Streamer.bot see [this page](/Settings/File-Folder-Watcher).

-## Configuration
+## Parameters
-### Watcher
+### `Watcher`
-Select any or a specific watcher from the Settings --> File/Folder Watcher tab
+Select any or a specific watcher from the `Settings -> File/Folder Watcher` tab

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------
 `watcherFolder` | The folder you're watching for changes e.g. `C:\Desktop\Example-Folder`